gara-z/gara-recipes/lent-bun-fastlagsbulle.md

 Warm the milk and water until finger-warm, not warm nor cold to the touch, and put aside.
 Combine ⅔ of the flour with the remaining dry ingredients.
 Pour the milk mixture into a bowl of a stand mixer and add the activated yeast.
 Add the flour mixture and the egg, and mix on low speed.
-Add the butter cut into thin slices while the mixer is running.
+Add the butter, cut into thin slices, while the mixer is running.
 When the butter seems incorporated into the mixture, add the remaining flour.
 When the mixture has come together into an even mass, increase the speed until medium and mix for another few minutes.
 The dough should start coming clean away from the sides of the bowl, look glossy, and feel elastic.
 This will take approx 10 mins in total.

 1. Transfer the dough onto a floured surface and fold it into a package.
 (If you mixed the dough by hand, don’t worry too much if the dough isn’t completely smooth, it’ll improve after the first rest).
-Put the package back into the bowl, cover with plastic wrap, and let rest for two hours at room temperature.
+Put the package back into the bowl, cover with plastic wrap, and let rest for approx two hours at room temperature.
 Alternatively, let the dough rest in the fridge overnight (up to 10 hours).

 1. By now, the dough should have proofed notably during the rest.
 Transfer dough onto a floured surface and flatten it out a little with your hands.
 If you let the dough rest in the fridge overnight, take it out about one hour before starting working with it.